Searching for superconductivity in doped triangular lattice Kitaev magnets

+\textit{Parton Mean Field Theory.---} To gain a qualitative picture of the stability of the magnetic states or the possibility of novel charge states, we consider a homogeneous parton mean-field theory of the $t$-$K$ model.
+We consider a parton decomposition, otherwise known as slave-boson theory \cite{Coleman2015}, $ c^\dagger_{\br,\s} = b^\pdg_\br f^\dagger_{\br,\s}$, with the spin operator then represented as $S^\mu(\br) = \frac{1}{2} f^\dagger_{\br\alpha} \s_{\alpha\beta}^\mu f^\pdg_{\br'\beta}$.
+The details of the implementation are presented in the appendix.
 The mean field results demonstrate several striking phases shown in Fig.~\ref{fig:kitaev_sbmft_sc}.
 At zero doping, we recover the FM or stripe AFM order.
-Upon doping with holes or electrons, the magnetic orders remain robust, and persist upto a critical doping $\delta_c = \gamma |K|/t$ with $\gamma \approx 0.15$-$0.2$.
-At the boundaries of these magnetic phases, for both hole and electron doping, we find emergent topological SC, with $(d+id)$ singlet for $K\!>\!0$ and $(p\!+ip) |\upa\upa \!+\! \dna\dna \rangle$ triplet for $K\!<\!0$.
-Details of the pairing state are given in the End Matter.
+Upon doping with holes or electrons, the magnetic orders remain robust, and persist up to a critical doping $\delta_c = \gamma |K|/t$ with $\gamma \approx 0.15$-$0.2$.
+At the boundaries of these magnetic phases, for both hole and electron doping, we find emergent topological SC, with $(d+id)$ singlet for $K > 0$ and $(p +ip) |\upa\upa + \dna\dna \rangle$ triplet for $K < 0$.
+These superconducting results are consistent with earlier work \cite{Li2015}, although we include the possibility of competing magnetic orders, which was not previously considered.
+Details of the pairing state are given in the appendix.
 Over the indicated doping range, the phase diagram exhibits only weak particle-hole asymmetry which we attribute to the asymmetry of the density of states on the triangular lattice.
 These results provide a fascinating example of emergent topological SC at the boundary of frustrated magnetic states, and warrant further investigation using numerical techniques capable of handling the strong correlation constraint.

 \textit{Variational Uniform Matrix Product States.|}